WorkplaceX/Analyze/ASP.NET Core Angular Universal Bootstrap/Readme.md

 # Application Framework Basics
-Minimal ASP.NET Core application with Angular2 Universal.
+Minimal ASP.NET Core application with Angular2 Universal and Bootstrap.
 Demonstrates transition from server side rendering to single page application.
 It also passes data from ASP.NET down to Node.js.
 Example tested on Windows and Ubuntu.

 ## Install
 Go to folder "ASP.NET"